codyhoag/liferay-docs/devGuide/en/chapters/08-opensocial.markdown

 gadget!

-1. Navigate to the *OpenSocial Gadget Publisher*, which is located in the *Portal* section of the Control Panel.
+1. Navigate to the *OpenSocial Gadget Publisher*, which is located in the *Apps* section of the Control Panel.
 Validate that the *Test OAuth Gadget* we deployed earlier is listed and copy its URL.
 We'll use this URL in the next step.
-If the gadget isn't listed, you'll need to return to the *Configure Liferay's OAuth infrastructure* section and deploy the `test-oauth-portlet`.
+If the gadget isn't listed, you'll need to return to the *Configure Liferay's OAuth Infrastructure* section and deploy the `test-oauth-portlet`.

 2. Navigate back to your site and add the *OpenSocial Gadget* application to a page.
 Click the *Configure* link and paste in your *Test OAuth Gadget*'s URL.